 Looking for the best private graduate student loans?
-Comparing lenders carefully can help you secure lower interest rates, better repayment terms, and more flexibility.
-Here are our top picks for private student loans for graduate students.
+Comparing lenders carefully can help you secure lower interest rates, better repayment terms, and greater flexibility.
+With the elimination of the Grad PLUS loan on July 1, 2026 for new borrowers and stricter federal borrowing limits, private loans are becoming an important option for filling funding gaps.
+Here are our top picks.

 You can also view the top private student loans for graduate students by category:

 Be sure to pursue other options, such as any financial aid you receive from the FAFSA, before turning to private student loans to fill any funding gaps.
-These may include scholarships, grants, work-study, or other student loan options, such as a graduate PLUS loan
+These may include scholarships, grants, work-study, or federal loans.

-Some lenders offer a cosigner release option, ideal for parents willing to help you get a loan but may not want a long-term commitment.
+Some lenders offer a cosigner release option, ideal for parents willing to help you get a loan, but who may not want a long-term commitment.
 Here is a list of the student loan providers with the best cosigner release options.

 Input your loan terms and we’ll tell you how much you can expect to pay monthly and in total